Ryzku/vibe-site/README.md

 # vibe-site
 Vibe-site is a music based website.
-We are using this project as practice further our HTML/CSS and JavaScript skills.
+We are using this project as practice to further our HTML/CSS and JavaScript skills.